SPILL ON PURPOSE.

 Jared is a Full Sail University graduate with a degree in Digital Arts and Design.
 He ventured out to become the Founder & Creative Director of See & Hear Creative; which is why he's a perfect addition to making sure our clients not only receive thinking culture clarity but a visual clarity as well.

 He's also one of the coolest guys we know, so we like having him around!

 Katya grew up as a compulsive question-asker.
 Starting from the “why”s of the world, her questions now revolve around what makes humans tick and how to strive to help them thrive in the workplace.

-Katya flips problems and people on their head to reveal the questions underneath, creating a reframe of how they see themselves and their own universe.
+Katya flips problems on their heads to reveal the questions underneath, creating a reframe of how they’re seen.
 She’s working towards imbuing more honesty, empathy, and curiosity—her version of the tenets of humanness—into how individuals and teams function at work.

 A graduate of the University of Virginia and in the midst of a Masters in organizational development and knowledge management, she enjoys public speaking and leading Toastmasters, creatively weaving words together in a story or poem, and doing handstands on mountains to revel in a new perspective.